radoondas/safecastbeat/README.md

 ![Map](docs/img/map_01.png)

 ## Build
-If you want to build Owmbeat from scratch, follow [build](BUILD.md) documentation.
+If you want to build Safecastbeat from scratch, follow [build](BUILD.md) documentation.